BraedenWorcester/S3-Cloudflare-Demo/README.md

 # Storage

-All web content as seen in this repository is stored on an Amazon S3 bucket, which has can be accessed from http://cs4843-ass1-bucket-hva124.s3-website-us-east-1.amazonaws.com.
+All web content as seen in this repository is stored on an Amazon S3 bucket, which can be accessed from http://cs4843-ass1-bucket-hva124.s3-website-us-east-1.amazonaws.com.
 The bucket is configured to only allow "GetObject" requests from the public, and will otherwise deny access.

 # Distribution